 If you picture a lake and think only of a murky bottom and low visibility, you might want to think again.
 Throughout the world, there are lakes where you can see hundreds of feet down, ones filled with strikingly clean water and even deep blue colors that rival the sea.
-If this sounds appealing, the following six lakes — from the islands of Indonesia to the Alps of Switzerland — are some of the clearest, cleanest, and most breathtaking bodies of water you can visit.
+If this sounds appealing, these 10 lakes — from the islands of Indonesia to the Alps of Switzerland — are some of the clearest, cleanest, and most breathtaking bodies of water you can visit.

 Rotomairewhenua – New Zealand